Reviews, Best Prices, Comparisons, Expert Buying Guides

 The 30-30-30 reset is a method commonly used in networking devices to ensure a thorough reset.
 This method involves:

-After completing this 30-30-30 reset, the D-Link DAP-1520 should be thoroughly reset to its factory default settings.
-This method is especially useful when a standard reset does not resolve more persistent issues.
+After this 30-30-30 reset is completed, the D-Link DAP-1520 will be completely reset to factory default settings.
+This method is particularly helpful when a standard reset does not fix more stubborn issues.

 6.2.
 Reset Through Telnet or SSH

-For advanced users who are comfortable with command-line interfaces, the D-Link DAP-1520 can also be reset through Telnet or SSH if these services are enabled on the device.
-This method requires:
+For users with advanced technical skills, command-line interfaces won’t be an issue and they could also reset the D-Link DAP-1520 via Telnet or SSH provided these services are enabled on the device.
+This procedure needs:

-1. Accessing the Device via Telnet or SSH: Use a Telnet or SSH client to connect to the device’s IP address.
+Accessing the Device via Telnet or SSH: Get connected to the device’s IP address using a Telnet or SSH client.

-2. Logging In: Enter your administrator credentials to gain access to the device’s command line.
+Logging In: Enter your administrator credentials for access to the device’s command line.

 7. Post-Reset Configuration and Optimization